 While telecom operators have a clear view of a wide range of data points, they often miss accurate location data.
 When the transaction contains a Cell_ID, it is straightforward to link the transaction with the site used.
 However, the Cell_ID is not available in up to 40% of transactions.
 This is due to the nature of the transaction.
 SMS, data, and voice CDRs typically contain Cell_ID information, while other transactions like Mobile Money, recharges, and air-adjustments don’t.

-The three techniques developed by Riaktr are:
+The three techniques commonly used by Riaktr are:

 Most used site daily

 Through windowing, we scan all the other available transactions (voice, SMS, data, etc.) of a subscriber during a short window of time, typically one hour.
 The underlying assumption is that two transactions (the unlocalised one and a localised one) that occur within a small time frame happen nearby one another.

 For example, imagine John needs to buy a credit top-up.
 On his way to the shop, he sends an SMS at 12:23 PM.
 This is recorded as ‘Transaction 1’.
 Five minutes later, John arrives at the shop, buys what he needs, and leaves.
 At 1 PM he effectively tops up, but we are unable to identify where because the transaction has no Cell_ID.
 He calls his girlfriend 15 minutes later.
 This is recorded as ‘Transaction 2’.